gaatnietdoor/gaatnietdoor.github.io/_posts/2022-08-05-trend-micro-migrate-agents.md

 ![Migration Menu](/assets/migration-set-config.png)

-* Security Policy: If you have migrated your Deep Security policies to Workload Security and want to keep the same policy applied to the migrated agent, select Assign migrated policy.
+* **Security Policy**: If you have migrated your Deep Security policies to Workload Security and want to keep the same policy applied to the migrated agent, select Assign migrated policy.
 If you want to assign a different policy, choose Select a policy from Workload Security and select the new policy.
-* Computer Group: The computer group where the agents will be put in Workload Security.
+* **Computer Group**: The computer group where the agents will be put in Workload Security.
-* Relay Group: All agents will be assigned to the Primary Relay Group in Workload Security.
+* **Relay Group**: All agents will be assigned to the Primary Relay Group in Workload Security.
-* Proxy to contact Workload Security Manager: Select a proxy if agents need one to contact Workload Security.
+* **Proxy to contact Workload Security Manager**: Select a proxy if agents need one to contact Workload Security.
-* Proxy to contact Relay(s): Select a proxy if agents need one to contact relays on Workload Security.
+* **Proxy to contact Relay(s)**: Select a proxy if agents need one to contact relays on Workload Security.
-* Migrate with existing hostname, display name, and description: Select this to use the existing hostname, display name, and description for the migrated agent.
+* **Migrate with existing hostname, display name, and description**: Select this to use the existing hostname, display name, and description for the migrated agent.
-* Migrate with settings override at computer level: Select this to migrate any settings that have an override at the computer level.
+* **Migrate with settings override at computer level**: Select this to migrate any settings that have an override at the computer level.
 This does not include rule assignments.

-7. Check the move status.
+7. Check the *move* status.
 8. If you run into problems, check Troubleshooting

 ![Move Agent Status](/assets/diagram_move_agent_status.png)